Bushell-lab/Ribo-seq/README.md

 ### Gene and isoform level quantification using RSEM
 RSEM calculates predicted counts and tpms for every gene (.genes output) and every transcript within every gene (.isoforms output).
 This can be used as input into DESeq2 to do differential expression analysis.
 It can also be used to caluculate the most abundant transcript per gene.
 This is carried out with the ***Totals_5_isoform_quantification.sh*** script, which takes the de-duplicated BAM file as input.

+**While it is strongly encouraged that the above scripts are used when using the pipeline for the first time or with some external data, the wrapper ***Totals_all.sh*** script combines all these into one script and can be used if the user is confident in doing so.
+Note that this script does not run fastQC on the intermediary files and does not have the same level of annotation as the above scripts.**

 ### Align reads to genome using STAR (optional)
 Aligning to the genome is also essential if you want to visualise the data with a genome browser such as IGV.
 We therefor also align the total RNA reads to a genome using STAR, using the ***Totals_3b_align_reads_genome.sh*** script and ***Totals_4b_deduplication_genome.sh*** scripts.